Binance Market Update (2022-10-17)

 Binance

-The global cryptocurrency market cap now stands at $0.92T, up by 0.45% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, up by 1.90% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include CVP, POLYX, and REEF, up by 74%, 38%, and 13%, respectively.
+Market outperformers include POLYX, TORN, and MDX, up by 50%, 44%, and 23%, respectively.

 Top stories of the day: